Birla Institute of Technology and Science, Pilani – Dubai Campus: Undergraduate programs

 BITS Pilani, Dubai Campus offers 4-year Integrated bachelor of engineering (B.E.) programs at the undergraduate level.
-The university also offers 5-year dual bachelor's degrees in two major fields.
-These programs are offered directly under the 9 academic departments.
+The institute also offers 5-year dual bachelor's degrees in two major fields.
+These programs are offered directly under the 10 academic departments.
 Course structure is flexible and curriculum allows students to enroll in general science, engineering, mathematics, management, humanities and other inter-disciplinary courses.
 Minor degrees in Aeronautics, Data Science, Finance, Material Science, Robotics, Philosophy, Economics and Politics are also awarded along with the undergraduate degree after completion of additional courses.

 Graduate and research programs

-The Master of Engineering (M.E.) in Design engineering, Microelectronics, Software Systems, Electrical (with specialization in Power Electronics and Drives) and Master of Business Administration (M.B.A.) in Engineering and Technology Management and IT Enabled Services Management.
+The institute awards Master of Engineering (M.E.) degree in the fields of Design engineering, Microelectronics, Software Systems, Electrical (with specialization in Power Electronics and Drives).
+After meeting the eligibility criteria of minimum 60% in the qualifying undergraduate degree, students are selected through an aptitude test and interview.

+BPDC also offers Master of Business Administration (M.B.A.) programmes to working professionals and graduates in the fields of Engineering and Technology Management and IT Enabled Services Management.

 Doctoral programs

-PhD and research programmes are offered: